Apple's electric vehicle project

 Other notable hires include five employees from A123 Systems, a company that specializes in producing batteries for electric vehicles.
 Apple faced a lawsuit (now-settled) from A123 Systems over the poached employees, several of whom had expertise in lithium ion batteries designed for electric vehicles.
 The company's former CTO, Mujeeb Ijaz, is one of Apple's highest profile hires.
 Ijaz led a team responsible for research and development at A123 Systems, and prior to that, he worked at Ford as an electric and fuel cell vehicle engineering manager.

 Apple has also recruited two former Ford engineers and an engineer that came from General Motors, and it has been poaching battery experts from Samsung.
+Other former Ford employees, with expertise in body work, include Todd Gray and Aindrea Campbell.

 In mid-2015, Apple hired Doug Betts, who previously served as the Senior Vice President of the Chrysler Group, where he was the global head of operations leading product service and quality.
 Betts may be part of the operations team working on Apple's car project.